aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-processing/apply-motion-wiener-filters/_index.md

 }
 ```

-Ensure that the image is a RasterImage for further processing.
+Ensure that the image is a `RasterImage` for further processing.

 ## Step 3: Set Motion Wiener Filter Options

+The `MotionWienerFilterOptions` class lets you fine‑tune the filter.
+Adjust the parameters according to your specific requirements, modifying the length, smooth value, and angle as needed.

 ```java
 // Create an instance of MotionWienerFilterOptions class and set the length, smooth value, and angle.